mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

         - II.
 Custom Built: More people are starting to consume and understand the object.
 The market is forming, and there is potential ROI.
 As understanding increases, users start to find its value, but inconsistently.
 The key focus is learning.
         - III.
 Product Rental: Consumption is rapidly increasing as the market grows.
 The object is profitable, new features can differentiate it, and there is a refinement of needs.
 Things are starting to get competitive, and the profit margins mean it’s a crowded market.
         - IV.
 Commodity/Utility: The object is widespread and stabilizing.
 It’s a mature and ordered market.
 The high volume has decreased margins.
 Operational efficiency is king, and failure is not tolerated in the market.
 This is the cost of doing business (like oil & gas).
+- **Analytical skills**: Being analytical isn’t only about numbers.
+It is about developing healthy skepticism and curiosity, validating your hypothesis (and having a hypothesis in the first place) and vetting with multiple data points to get closer to the truth.
+It gives you a competitive edge, and you will learn to make informed decisions.
-- **SQL Queries**: Basics queries to retrieve data:
+    - Retrieve: First, you need to learn how to get data.
+SQL is most common in work places.
+Basic SQL queries to retrieve data:
         - SQL commands are not case-sensitive, but it is a good practice.
         - `SELECT first_name , last_name, ex_age FROM executions WHERE first_name = 'Hello' AND last_name LIKE '%World%'`
             - The `SELECT` block specifies which columns you want to output.
 Its format is `SELECT <column>, <column>`, ....
 Each column must be separated by a comma, but the space following the comma is optional.
-The star (ie. `*`) is a special character that signifies we want all the columns in the table.
+The star (`*`) is a special character that signifies we want all the columns in the table.
             - The `FROM` block specifies which table we’re querying from.
 Its format is `FROM <table>`.
 It always comes after the `SELECT` block.
             - The `WHERE` block allows us to filter the table for rows that meet certain conditions.
 Its format is `WHERE <clause>` and it always goes after the `FROM` block.
 A clause refers to a Boolean statement that the computer can evaluate to be true or false.
             - The most powerful of these is probably `LIKE`.
 It allows us to use wildcards such as `%` and `_` to match various characters.
         - Complex clauses can be made out of simple ones using Boolean operators like `NOT`, `AND` and `OR`.
 SQL gives most precedence to `NOT` and then `AND` and finally `OR`.
+    - Analyze: Basics of analytical thinking:
+        - Patterns: See the norm, what sticks out, what needs a second look.
+Get a lay of the land, so you can start developing a point of view.
+To solve the puzzle, ask yourself the following questions:
+            - What is “normal” around here?
+            - What sticks out?
+            - Why is it sticking out?
+            - How much does it stick out vs everything else?
+        - Nuances: It is powerful to see nuances when other people just see a binary yes or no. You want to be able to say— “This works for x situations, but not for y situations.”
+        - Absolute numbers & percentages: If you only look at absolute numbers, big numbers will seem good and small numbers will seem bad.
+If you look at percentages, you’ll see the relationship between the parts and the whole.
+        - Variance: Variance is about change.
+Change from the baseline & changes over time.
+            - How much did this change month over month?
+            - This month vs this month last year?
+            - Was the variance in line with industry growth—or did it outpace or lag comparatively?
+        - Expected vs actual: “Wow, we drove 19% growth!” might seem like good news, unless you forecasted 30% growth.
+This is where looking at expected vs actual numbers is useful.
+If you compare the two, you can better understand how good performance really is.
+        - Percent contribution to whole:
+            - Money: “This accounts for 70% of total $.”
+            - Volume: “This accounts for 17% of units.”
+            - Top hits: “These 10 items drove 80% of new visitors.”
+        - Peaks: Identify peaks and valleys, i.e. the highest or lowest something has ever been.
+This helps you see the range, which helps you get grounded.
+If you have new assets or levers to pull, you can say, “We'll beat the highest we've done because x.”
+        - Check in on margins: revenues don't alone matter much without cash flows.
+        - Verify your biases by analyzing your data processing mechanics to ensure you are not building a data set to validate your own assumptions.
+        - Look for clues by asking:
+            - Why is this happening?
+            - What is the impact?
+            - What should we do about it (if anything)?

 ## Further reading
 <details>